 The best containers for plants that grow in water

 Any vase, glass, jar, or bottle can be used to grow plants.
 When picking a container, I try to match it to the size of the plant.
-A newly clipped stem may only need a small bottle but as it grows it will need to be moved to a larger container.
+A newly clipped stem may only need a small bottle or shallow bowl of water but as it grows it will need to be moved to a larger container.
 Here are a few container ideas for growing houseplants in water:

 - Vases – Vases come in all shapes, sizes, and colours.
 They can be glass, or made from pottery or another material.
 Just be sure they’re water-tight so you don’t have any leaks.
 For a single stem or two use a vase with a narrow neck to help keep the plant upright.

 - Jars – Who doesn’t have a ragtag collection of glass jars in a corner of their pantry, kitchen, or basement?
 I put these jars to work as containers to root cuttings or as a permanent home for houseplants.

 - Glasses – In my house chipped glasses don’t get tossed in the garbage.
 Instead, they’re filled with bits of greenery.

 - Test tubes – One of the trendiest ways to display houseplants in water is with a test tube set.
 These can be bought from a lab, science store, or online.
 There are also copycat test tube sets intended for plants.
 The narrow tubes make excellent plant propagators when you’re rooting cuttings in water or you can display a collection of single stems.
 There are also similar products with wooden stands and glass bulbs.